matthewshawnkehoe/Data-Science-Machine-Learning-Collaborative-Learning-Group/README.md

 This repository contains material from the [Data Science & Machine Learning Collaborative Learning Meetup Group](https://www.meetup.com/Data-Science-Machine-Learing-Collaborative-Learning-Group/).

 We are a dedicated group of learners who convene regularly, typically on a monthly basis, to explore and discuss our shared interests in data science, technology, and the sciences.
 We collaboratively select study materials and engage in in-depth study sessions to enhance our understanding and support continuous professional development.
-We welcome everyone an interest in these fields to join us in our commitment to ongoing learning and growth.
+Anyone interested in these fields is welcome to join us in our pursuit of continuous learning and development.

 Books covered:
 * [Deep Learning with Python 2nd Edition](https://www.manning.com/books/deep-learning-with-python) by François Chollet